 3.3.1.
 Pre-Selection.
 If you have not yet been selected on an AFRC UFT Board, email a copy of your signed AFR Sponsorship Letter to your AFR officer accessions recruiter.
 If you are already in the AFR and are not working with an AFR recruiter, include your signed AFR Sponsorship Letter in your UFT board application package and annotate your sponsorship status on the AFR UFT Board Application Cover Sheet.

 3.4.1.
 ROTC.
-Unsponsored ROTC cadets may apply to the AFR ROTC UFT Program (also known as RCP-R; see Section 8).
+Unsponsored ROTC cadets may apply for Command-Sponsorship via the AFR ROTC UFT Program (also known as RCP-R; see Section 8).
 Sponsored cadets are given favorable consideration by the RCP-R selection board.

 3.4.3.
 Placement.
-Command-Sponsored UFT selectees and students should continue to pursue sponsorship, working closely with their assigned AFRC Liaison Officer (LNO) once they arrive at their UFT base.
-If a student is still not sponsored by an AFRC flying unit 60 days prior to UFT graduation, the student will be placed in a unit at the needs of the AFR.
+Command-Sponsored UFT selectees and students should continue to pursue sponsorship and work closely with their assigned AFRC Liaison Officer (LNO) once they arrive at their UFT base.
+If a student is still not sponsored by an AFRC flying unit 60 days prior to UFT graduation, the student will be placed in an AFRC tanker or transport unit at the needs of the AFR.